Skip to main content

 5 Jim Cummings NOAA USA Member

-6 James Doyle NRL USA New member
+6 James Doyle NRL USA Member

-7 Dmitry Dukhovskoy NOAA USA New member
+7 Dmitry Dukhovskoy NOAA USA Member

 8 Chris Harris Met Office UK Co-chair